 Either over Spring Break or during the summer, a group of students travels annually to Bethlehem Farm in West Virginia.
 Here, students serve by providing home repairs to those living in rural poverty.
 They adopt the values of the Farm: simplicity, community, prayer, service, and sustainability.
 Students are educated about Catholic Social Teaching in action and come home inspired to live out their faith in the world.

 Catholic Heart Work Camp

 At Catholic Heart Work Camp, students serve alongside others from across the nation, providing various services for those in need.
 Students and chaperones are mixed into smaller teams with other youth groups to complete a service project over the course of four days.
 Each night, the entire camp gathers together for dinner and an evening program consisting of games, skits, Praise & Worship, witness talks, and much more.
 The location varies each year.

 International Mission Trips

 Father Ryan students have served internationally over the years.
-Through Olancho Aid, we have traveled three different times to Honduras to build homes for families in need.
-The focus is on building relationships with Hondurans through intentional service alongside locals.
-In addition, students grow together through meaningful reflection and prayer.
-In 2015, students put their faith into action through a partnership with the Martha and Mary Orphanage/Home for Girls in Jalapa, Guatemala.
-Service included renovating their library, coordinating activities for the young residents, and manual labor and repairs.
+Three different times, we have traveled to Honduras to build homes for families in need.
+In addition, students have put their faith into action through a partnership with the Martha and Mary Orphanage/Home for Girls in Jalapa, Guatemala.
 Students also spent time at the Centro Monte Cristo learning about efforts in sustainability and social entrepreneurship.
 Father Ryan is always interested in learning about other international efforts for service and justice, and we welcome your ideas for future mission trips.